kelseyhightower/vault-controller/docs/deployment-guide.md

 ## Next Steps

-A vault server and vault-controller are not running in the `vault-controller` namespace.
+A Vault server and Vault Controller are now running in the `vault-controller` namespace.
 Now it's time to [deploy a Pod that can request tokens from the vault-controller](example-usage.md).